Storrow Drive: Concert parking

 During some summer night concerts at the Hatch Shell, many drivers park their cars in the outbound lanes of Storrow Drive.
-The free concerts and fireworks displays attract 200,000 people, and many take advantage of the free parking.
+The free concerts and fireworks displays attract 200,000 people, and many take advantage of the free parking which may be allowed at those times.
+Storrow Drive east of Massachusetts Avenue is usually closed to traffic and open to pedestrians and cyclists during the July 4th celebration at the Esplanade.

-Low clearance
+Low clearance accidents

+Bridge-strike by a truck. ("Storrowed") below the Grand Junction Railroad Bridge.

 There is an abundance of signs giving road clearance height.
-Despite the signs, a truck or other large vehicle will periodically get wedged under a bridge, which causes traffic to back up for several miles.
+Despite the signs, a truck or other large vehicle such as a bus will occasionally get wedged under a bridge, which causes traffic to back up for several miles.
 In one incident a truck full of scissors became stuck and spilled its cargo, causing more than 30 cars to get flat tires.
 There is a 10 foot height limit for the entire parkway.

-Local media has taken to referring to these kinds of accidents as a truck being "Storrowed", and the city of Boston has annual advisories in August to those renting box trucks for college move-ins to avoid the city's low-clearance parkway system, including Storrow Drive.
-Traditionally, locals have often blamed the "Storrowing" incidents on college students, but many accidents have involved professional truck drivers using phone GPS units meant for passenger cars.
+Local media has taken to referring to these kinds of accidents as a truck "Storrowing" or being "Storrowed".
+The city of Boston issues annual advisories in August to those renting box trucks for college move-ins, to avoid the area's low-clearance parkway system, including Storrow Drive.
+Traditionally, locals have often blamed the "Storrowing" incidents on college students.

+However, many accidents have involved professional truck drivers using phone GPS software databases intended only for passenger cars.
+Routing software which is specialized for high-clearance trucks and buses is recommended instead.
 Many companies local to Boston train their drivers on how to avoid "Storrowing", but truck drivers from other areas may not know about the low clearances.

+In August 2021 it is estimated that over 30-trucks had found their way on to the route and either struck or came close to striking the overhead bridges.
+The state and local municipalities continue to try placing new signage to alert more modern trucks not conforming to the antiquated height standards of the route Additional notices are attempted at being sent to moving truck companies to inform patrons of non conforming height standards.
+The commonwealth continues public sensitization over the problem to help avert further incidents.